Mucho Mucho Amor: The Legend of Walter Mercado: Synopsis

 With his nieces Ivonne and Betty, and his assistant Willy, Walter visits the historic Teatro La Perla, in Ponce, reminiscing about the many theater productions he starred in.
 Back in San Juan, Walter is visited by Lin-Manuel Miranda and his father Luis, both long-time admirers of Mercado, when Hamilton was premiering in Puerto Rico in January 2019.
 After Miranda posted a photo of him and Mercado on his social media accounts, many long-time Walter Mercado fans were surprised after learning he was still alive, even after years out of the public eye.
-Walter Mercado's fame became a relevant cult-following among millennials, spawning memes, pop art, clothing and drinks with his name or image.
+Walter's fame became a relevant cult-following among millennials, spawning memes, pop art, clothing and drinks with his name or image.

 In May 2019, the HistoryMiami Museum invited Walter to an exhibition celebrating his life and honoring his fifty-year professional career as an astrologer.
-After a professional photoshoot for the exhibition and one week before opening night, Walter fell out of his bed and then slipped and fell in his bathroom, fracturing a rib and part of the dorsal vertebrae of his spine, however, he quickly recovers and is able to travel to Miami with his family.
-The day prior to opening night, Walter participated in a press junket to promote the exhibition.
-On opening night, Walter was honored among his guests and fans in what would be his final public appearance, three months before his death.
+After a professional photoshoot for the exhibition and one week before opening night, Walter fell out of his bed and then slipped and fell in his bathroom, fracturing a rib and part of the dorsal vertebrae of his spine.
+However, he quickly recovers and is able to travel to Miami with his family to participate in a press junket and promote the exhibition.
+On opening night, Walter is honored among his guests and fans in what would be his final public appearance, three months before his death.
 Walter Mercado died in San Juan, Puerto Rico on November 2, 2019.

 The film ends with a dedication to the filmmakers' grandmothers and all grandmothers in the world.